 - The program is being developed mainly for the Windows environment.
-It is actively tested on Windows 10, Windows 7 and Windows XP (in Virtual Machine).
-GUI is a 32-bit application but 64-bit windows based simulation engine is a part of standard distribution.
-32- and 64-bit ports of simulation engine for Linux are tested and available on request, GUI runs in Virtualbox and/or under WINE. - The system requirements will depend on the type of appication.
+It is actively tested on Windows 10.
+GUI is a 32-bit application but 64-bit windows based simulation engine is a part of standard distribution. - 64-bit ports of simulation engine for Linux are tested and available on request. - The system requirements will depend on the type of appication.
 For two-dimensional self-standing simulations, the requirements are very low.
 For realistic 3D models a few gigabytes of RAM are needed as the program uses direct solver.
-To use the graphical user interface the computer must support OpenGL.
+To use the graphical user interface the computer must support OpenGL. - MPI 64-bit port simulation engine is available on Windows and Linux sites.udel.edu/lims

-sites.udel.edu/lims